PwrFr/PwrFr/README.md

 - 👋 Hi, I’m @PwrFr
 - 👀 I’m interested in FrontEnd Development
 - 🌱 I’m currently learning NextJS
-- 💞️ I’m looking to collaborate on Web Design
+- 💞️ I’m looking to collaborate on FrontEnd and Web Developer
 - 📫 How to reach me Gmail: pwrfrii@gmail.com

 <!---